ASUWebPlatforms/webspark-ci/README.md

 1. Read the Playwright documentation before attempting to write tests.
 There **is** a learning curve.
 2. Use accessible locators as much as possible.
 3. Take advantage of implied visibility.
-There is no reason to assert `toBeVisible` and `toContainText` on the same element.
+For example, there is no reason to assert both `toBeVisible` and `toContainText` on the same element.
+This is because the element must first be visible in order for the text to be read to begin with.
 4. Take note of shortcomings in our own work.
 Writing tests for our codebase will highlight our weaknesses **very** fast.
 Take note of what we need to improve, and actually take action on it.
 5. Think about what you are actually trying to test.
 Writing tests is not as easy as it first seems.
 Take your time.
 6. You will spend the most amount of time pinpointing the correct locators you want to use.
 The codegen wont always get what you need the first time around.
 Use the accessibility tools in your browsers dev tools for help.